AlejandroRS21/mechanic-diagnostic-assistant/docs/PROJECT_SUMMARY.md

 Copy `.env.example` to `.env` and add:
 - OpenRouter API key (for GPT-4)
 - OpenAI API key (for embeddings)
-- LangSmith API key (for monitoring)
+- Langfuse API key (for monitoring - optional)

 ### 3. Run Application